 - Security architecture and design requirements or patterns

-- Security risk assessment, or threat modelling
+- Security risk assessment, or threat modeling

 - Security automation technology, such as static application security testing tools

 - Security operations